TONYCRE8/cre8-form/README.md

 ## Usage

+This tool as it stands is only compatible with submission forms (contact forms, newsletter registrations, etc) and is not built to work with systems like account logins.

-There is a general form structure you should keep with this plugin.
+With each form, there is a general form structure you should keep with this plugin to ensure you don't run into any problems.
+A tool is being worked on for you to create forms online and export them as html code.

 ### Forms